Key takeaways

 Investment implications of dollar trends

 Haworth says the impact of currency movements shouldn’t be a major consideration for investors as they assess the value of specific stocks.
-The same is not true, however, for U.S. investors who include overseas-based investments in their portfolios.
+The same is not true, however, for U.S. investors who include overseas-based positions in their portfolios.

 “Currencies are less volatile than stocks as a whole, and their direction is challenging to predict, given numerous factors that influence relative currency values,” says Haworth.
 “Equity investors, in particular, should be somewhat insensitive to short-term dollar trends when positioning long-term investment assets.”

 While currency considerations may not play a decisive role in your investment strategy, the issue could be worth discussing with your wealth management professional, particularly if your portfolio includes overseas investments.
-It can be beneficial to account for the ways currency trends might impact your investments and potentially influence how you choose to allocate assets within your portfolio in support of your investing strategy.

 Frequently asked questions